sw-code/sw-code.github.io/_posts/2023-08-22-authz-basics.md

     * Reading an issue is permissible if you are a contributor to its **parent** repository.
     * One becomes a repository contributor if they are **member** of of a team with the "contributor" role.

+While each model brings its distinct approach, in practice, they often intermingle.
+Implementations commonly weave elements from multiple models to create a tailored authorization mechanism that comprehensively fulfills specific requirements.
+The blending of these models in real-world setups reflects the flexibility and complexity required in today's digital ecosystems.

 # Hands-On